NethServer/docs/administrator-manual/en/fail2ban.rst

     By default the failed attempts from your Local Network are ignored, except when you enabled the option.

-IP Whitelisting
+IP/Network Whitelisting
-    Ip listed in the text area will be never banned by fail2ban (one IP per line).
+    IP listed in the text area will be never banned by fail2ban (one IP per line).
+Network could be allowed in the Trusted-Network panel.

 Email
 -----